Tanmayi1212/Mindspace/README.md

 ## Why MindSpace?

 Modern life is stressful and fast-paced.
 MindSpace was created to help you slow down, check in with your feelings, and build a habit of self-reflection.
-With secure journaling, mood tracking, and gentle AI support, MindSpace empowers you to nurture your mental wellness—privately and thoughtfully.
+With secure journaling, mood tracking, and gentle AI support, MindSpace empowers you to nurture your mental wellness, privately and thoughtfully.

 ## Features